bitsnark/florin-fe/README.md

 # Default position id for reservation
 VITE_DEFAULT_POSITION_ID=

+# Netlify site id
+NETLIFY_SITE_ID

+# Personal auth token
+NETLIFY_AUTH_TOKEN
 ```

+### How to obtain these variables from Netlify
+- **NETLIFY_SITE_ID:** Go to your site in the Netlify dashboard, then navigate to Site settings > General > Site details.
+The Site ID (API ID) will be listed there.
+- **NETLIFY_AUTH_TOKEN:** Go to https://app.netlify.com/user/applications and create a new Personal access token.
+Copy and use this token as your NETLIFY_AUTH_TOKEN.

 ## Contract Addresses Configuration
 The application uses different contract addresses for different networks.
 These addresses are configured in `src/constants/contracts.ts`.
 To modify the contract addresses: